 Journal of Neurochemistry

 Digital Object Identifier (DOI)

 Lukas, Ronald J., "Characterization Of Curaremimetic Neurotoxin Binding Sites On Cellular Membrane Fragments Derived From The Rat Pheochromocytoma Pc 12" (1986).
-Neurobiology.
+Translational Neuroscience.
 190.